e-celik/cs15l-lab-reports/lab1.md

 /home/ecelik/lecture1
 ecelik@EkinLaptop:~/lecture1$
 ```
 The 'ls' command, when provided an argument of a file path, will print the contents of that file path.
 This is what happened here, as expected.
+NOT AN ERROR

 **File Argument**
 ```